kreier/study/markdown/14_2Ch/README.md

 If a problem arises, we ought to consider what Bible principles are involved and apply them in a balanced way.
 In some cases, we may want to consult with the elders.
 We may have given thought to what we already know about the subject, and we may even have done research in our publications.
 Yet, there may be other Bible principles to take into consideration, which an elder might help us to analyze. [example] We need balance as we seek to do God’s will and strive to have a good conscience.

+#### 35:3—From where did Josiah have the holy Ark brought into the temple?

+Whether the Ark was removed earlier by one of the wicked kings or was relocated by Josiah for safekeeping during the extensive repair work of the temple, the Bible does not say.
+The only historical reference to the Ark after Solomon’s day is when Josiah brought it into the temple.

 ## 2 Chronicles 36

 ```